demisto/content/Packs/Jira/Integrations/JiraV3/README.md

   Meaning, if you change the severity in Cortex XSOAR and then change it back in Jira, the final value that will be presented is the one in Cortex XSOAR.
   You can see a list of these fields for each incident under "Context Data" -> "dbotDirtyFields".
 * If you wish to mirror in and out Jira's custom fields, please see the [Mirror In And Out Custom Fields](#mirror-in-and-out-custom-fields) section below.
-* If you wish to change the status of a Jira incident using the available transitions, please see the [Change Ticket's Status Using Transitions](#change-tickets-status-using-transitions) section below.
+* If you wish to change the status of a JiraV3 Incident using the available transitions, please see the [Change Ticket's Status Using Transitions](#change-tickets-status-using-transitions) section below.
-* If you wish to change the status of a Jira incident using the available statuses, please see the [Change Ticket's Status](#change-tickets-status) section below.
+* If you wish to change the status of a JiraV3 Incident using the available statuses, please see the [Change Ticket's Status](#change-tickets-status) section below.

 ## Mirror In And Out Custom Fields